 According to Jeri Vespoli, chamber and business development consultant at Collaborative Marketing Services, “Local chambers of commerce are businesses joined together to improve their value, visibility, and credibility; share news, ideas, and best practices; qualify for higher negotiated group savings on the products and services they use; and become better connected with the markets they serve and the resources they need to serve them.”

 To become a member of a chamber, you must register and pay dues.

 Being a chamber of commerce member comes with many benefits that can boost your business.

 “Whether you are a business with no employees or have employees in the thousands, you can enjoy an exceptional return on investment by leveraging your chamber’s marketing, savings, advocacy, and networking benefits,” Vespoli said.

 By joining a chamber of commerce, you can gain discounts on many of your business needs.
-You can get discounts on insurances, office supplies, shipping, marketing, and accounting and payroll services.
+You can get discounts on insurances, office supplies, shipping, marketing, accounting software, and payroll services.

 Chamber members will often offer discounts to one another.
 Is your business having a lunch meeting?
 Check for discounts with restaurants who are members of your chamber.
 Need special fliers for an event or sale?
 A print shop that is a chamber member might offer you a reduced rate.